 Photo: Trish O’Brien

 Stewart Kelly has emerged in recent years as a pianist of great versatility and a sought-after teacher, broadcaster, producer and artistic director.
 Based in Melbourne, he is on the staff of the Melbourne Conservatorium at Melbourne University and the Victorian College of the Arts Secondary School.
-He is artistic director of the Music by the Springs festival and in 2018 concludes seven years as artistic director of the Con Brio concert series at HOTA Gold Coast.
+He is artistic director of the Music by the Springs festival and director of the Melbourne International Festival of Lieder and Artsong and in 2018 concluded seven years as artistic director of the Con Brio concert series at HOTA Gold Coast.

-His playing has also been broadcast widely, recording for the ABC with Stefanie Farrands in 2017, and numerous concert broadcasts (including live-to-air recitals) for 4MBS, ABC Classic FM and 3MBS.
+His playing has also been broadcast widely, recording for the ABC with Stefanie Farrands, and numerous concert broadcasts (including live-to-air recitals) for 4MBS, ABC Classic and 3MBS.
 He features on a Melba records world premiere recording of an arrangement of Mahler’s second symphony for two pianos eight hands.
 This release was critically acclaimed worldwide and was named a ‘Hidden gem’ by the Guardian in London.

 Stewart is a graduate of the Queensland University of Technology, the Queensland Conservatorium Griffith University and the Australian National Academy of Music.
 He holds a Bachelor of Music with distinction and a Master of Music Studies, obtained while studying under the principal guidance of Gillian Wills, Diane Selmon, Stephen Emmerson and Timothy Young.
 In 2014 he was a Fellow of the Australian National Academy of Music, Australia’s most prestigious music training institution.